Monday was a busy day for all the potential Iditarod dogs at SP Kennel!

 Thanks to the Iditarod volunteer vet tech team of Charlotte Talbert, Samantha Freeborn and Tabitha Jones on the ECG, Sabrina Pennington and Kate Brumbaugh doing the blood draws and Harmony Frazier doing the essential computer data inputting ensuring the correct microchip number is recorded against the right dog.
 This is important as the microchips are scanned at the start line and all the way down the trail, and if it doesn't match with the recorded results the dog cannot run.

-T Rose Veterinarian Services for the thorough external vet check.
+Next we loaded everyone back into the trucks and headed to T Rose Veterinarian Services for the thorough external vet check.
 Dr Rose checked weight, coat and skin; eyes, ears and nose.
 She checked everyones teeth and listened for the heart rate and respiration function.
 Next she checked range of motion on limbs and looked for any issues in "private areas".
 Not EVERYTHING was external, however, we did take temperatures...

 Along with all that, we also declare the vaccination status for distemper, hepatitis, para-influenza, parvo, kennel cough, lepto and rabies.
 All dogs are also de-wormed prior to the race and drug tested during the race to ensure no banned performance enhancers or medications are used.